Example: Read PDF documents with images using Vanilla Reader¶

 Note

-Remember that you can access to the complete documentation of this Reader Component in the Developer Guide.
+Remember that you can access the complete documentation of this Reader Component in the Developer Guide.

 For this tutorial, we will use the same data as the first tutorial.
 Consult reference here.